lucendio/lecture-devops-infos/content/tutorials/allocate-virtual-machine-in-cloud.md

 ---
-title: 'Allocate a virtual machine in the cloud'
+title: 'Allocate virtual machine in cloud'

 TODO:
   - solution with Pulumi